robertosillitti/Deep-learning-project/README.md

 ### Data preprocessing

-- We removed duplicates using hasing and cosine similarity;
+- We removed duplicates using hashing and cosine similarity;
 - To address the strong class imbalance in ethnicity, we applied **data augmentation**, more aggressive for minority classes;
 - We also implemented a **weighted random sampler** that changes how batches are drawn.

-### Model architecture
+### Model architecture and training

 - We designed a modified version of **ResNet18** adapted for 48x48 greyscale images, o simultaneously classify ethnicity and gender;
 - We then trained the model with appropriate **regularization techniques** (early stopping, dropout, weight decay, label smoothing) and **optimization strategies** (warmup, cosine annealing);